 There are eleven dams on the Kenai Peninsula Borough, two of which are identified as High Hazard according to the USACE National Inventory of Dams (NID).
-The Lowell Creek and Bridge Creek dams are both classified as High Hazard according to the NID and neither structures have approved Emergency Action Plans.
-In July of 2016, the City of Seward signed an agreement to develop an EAP with the Alaska Department of Natural Resources.
+The Lowell Creek and Bridge Creek dams are both classified as High Hazard according to the NID, and neither structure has an approved Emergency Action Plan (EAP).
+In July 2016, the City of Seward signed an agreement to develop an EAP with the Alaska Department of Natural Resources.
 As of January 2017, the EAP has not yet been completed.

-The assessor and economic data used to develop this report has been shared with the USACE and is being used to enhance the Lowell Creek Hybrid Risk Assessment currently in development by the US Army Corps of Engineers (USACE).
+The assessor and economic data used to develop this report has been shared with the U.S. Army Corps of Engineers (USACE) and is being used to enhance the Lowell Creek Hybrid Risk Assessment currently in development by the USACE.